rerickson-usgs/EcologicalDataScience/Notebook.md

 Data are messy.

 Environmental and ecological data are no exception.
+Even laboratory generated data such as chemistry instrument outputs and toxicology studies can be difficult to work with.
 Data science provides tools to work with difficult and messy data.
 Data science combines statistics with computer science to help people understand data and apply it to decision making.
 Many applied statisticians and scientists have been data scientists without realizing it because they deal with these problems on a regular basis.
 In fact, the tools developed by these people serve as the foundational tools used by data scientists.

+The most cynical definition I've read is that _data science_ was a term invented for PhD-level physicists who were sitting around running regression all day.

 _How is data science different from traditionaly statistcs?_